John-Pinto/sde_de101_johnpinto/README.md

-# sde_de101_johnpinto
+# Data Engineering 101 Course
-This repo contains all the lesson for DE 101 course.
+This repo contains all the lessons for the DE 101 course.